 The Government saw VAT collection revenues of AED 27Bn in 2018, surpassing its target of AED 12Bn for 2018 and AED 20Bn for 2019.
 Naturally, from a monetary perspective, this is one of the large revenue-generating sources for the UAE Government.

-At The Corporate Group, we provide valuable guidance to our clients on VAT Consultancy Services.
-The Corporate Group provides a full suite of VAT Consultancy Services, right from VAT Health Checks, to registration, to ongoing VAT return filing, compliance and consultancy services.
-We believe that our clients should not only be VAT-ready and compliant, but should also be able to turn this into competitive advantage with the right VAT Consultancy Services strategy.
+At The Corporate Group, we provide valuable guidance to our clients on VAT Consultancy Services in UAE.
+The Corporate Group provides a full suite of VAT Consultancy Services in Dubai, right from VAT Health Checks, to registration, to ongoing VAT return filing at the right date, compliance and consultancy services.
+We believe that our clients should not only be VAT-ready and compliant but should also be able to turn this into a competitive advantage with the right VAT Consultancy Services strategy.

 Whether your requirement is VAT Consultancy Services or GST registration services in UAE or anywhere in the world, our comprehensive and effective service covers your needs, with minimal hassles.